axyl-casc/AirplaneGraphProject/README.md

 ### JavaScript (Node.js) Version

-Make sure you are in /main/JavascriptSolution to compile/run the Javascript version of this program
+Make sure you are in the Javascript folder to compile/run the Javascript version of this program.

 1. **Install Node.js**
    Make sure you have Node.js installed.
 You can download it from [nodejs.org](https://nodejs.org/).